 The University observes six legal holidays by closing offices and dismissing classes.
-They are: New Year's, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas.
+They are: New Year's, Memorial Day, Independence Day, Labor Day, Thanksgiving, Friday following Thanksgiving, Christmas, and the half-day preceding Christmas Day and New Year's Day.